mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/validation/index.md

 Well, apparently `nmap` doesn't have much scripts to investigate these services.

-Let's start by exploring the web server.

 The output of these scripts is not really insightful, we only learned that the default web page on the Apache server lacks a title, while the Nginx server on port `8080/tcp` displays a title reading `502 Bad Gateway`.
 Unfortunately, `nmap` failed to retrieve the server title on port `4566/tcp`, but manual inspection reveals that this is `403 Forbidden`.

-Let's move on to the exploration of the Apache web server first, since this is the only one that doesn't have a page title referring to an error.
+Let's move on to the exploration of the Apache web server first, since this is the only one that doesn't have a page title evoking an error.

 ## Apache (port `80/tcp`)